 defaced / dehumanised

 A few days ago an Amazon package was delivered.
-The driver rang the entry phone system and offered to bring the package up to our door.
-That meant for him to enter the building, enter the elevator twice, hover by the apartment door and on the communal floor....
-Horrified, we said NO, gracias, but just leave it inside the building on the ground floor, we'll pick it up later, do not come up!
+The driver rang the entry phone and kindly offered to bring the package up to our door.
+That meant him entering the building, using the elevator twice, hovering by the apartment door and on the communal floor....
+Horrified, we said NO, gracias!, just leave it inside the building on the ground floor, we'll pick it up later, do not come up!
 The poor guy was surprised: Are you sure?
 I could bring it up to your door!
 NO, there's no need, gracias!
-After hanging up, we looked at each other, exasperated by the paradoxical, contradictory feelings that are torturing us continuously since this nightmare began: there was this nice guy, willing to help - as all Spanish people always are -, doing a good deed, being a real human being - and us? look at us: we refused him, rejected him, told him to go away, we were being HORRIFIED by his good intentions, by his being a nice human being, by his offering to help! ...
+After hanging up, we looked at each other, exasperated by the paradoxical, contradictory feelings that are torturing us continuously since this nightmare began: there was this nice guy, willing to help - as all Spanish people always are -, being a genuine human being - and us? look at us: we refused him, rejected him, told him to go away, we were being HORRIFIED by his good intentions, by his being a nice human being, by his offering to help! ...
 And it didn't stop there:

 Well, not only us, but even the pigeons became ... inhumane.
 I was looking out of the balcony and saw this: